The Year of the Sex Olympics: Origins

-Kneale also sought to make "a comment on television and the idea of the passive audience", depicting a world where the media is controlled by an elite who feed the population with a diet of low-quality programmes and echoing the Orwellian concept of language reduction, where vocabulary has been eroded through exposure to advertising slogans, mediaspeak and predominantly visual media.
-He later recalled, "I thought people in those conditions would have very, very, reduced language—they wouldn't be really a verbal society any more, and I think we're heading towards that.
+Kneale also sought to make "a comment on television and the idea of the passive audience", depicting a world where the media is controlled by an elite who feed the population with a diet of low-quality programmes and echoing the Orwellian concept of language reduction, where the vocabulary has been eroded through exposure to advertising slogans, mediaspeak and predominantly visual media.
+He later recalled, "I thought people in those conditions would have very, very, reduced language—they wouldn't be really a verbal society anymore, and I think we're heading towards that.
 Television is mainly responsible for it, the fact that people are now conditioned to image.
 The pictures they see on television screens more and more dominate their thinking, as far as people do a lot of thinking, and if you had a verbally reduced society, you would get the kind of language—possibly—that you did get in the play".